 Set aside some time in your day to get yourself re-set.
 If you’re a morning person, it’s often best to do this in the morning and if you’re a night owl, at night.
 You can include your family by scheduling a tidy time for after dinner or the beginning of the kid’s bedtime routine.
 I find it’s helpful to include little prizes or incentives to the kid who picks up the most or is most helpful (they get to pick breakfast or the morning cartoons for example), set a timer for 15 minutes and get to work on the house.
 Then be sure to set up your schedule and todo list, and prep any food you need to.

 7. Morning Routine

-If you happen to be a morning person you might rank this higher than the bedtime routine but I’m not, so here it is kicking off the top 6.
+If you happen to be a morning person you might rank this higher than the bedtime routine but I’m not, so here it is wrapping up the last 6.

 Getting your day started on the right foot is incredibly important.
 What that right foot is varies from person to person but it’s important to know that setting up a set of morning rituals can drastically change the rest of your day.

 When you wake in the morning much of what you do happens on autopilot.
 This means that whatever you put in your morning routine will become pretty much automatic, so this is a great place to habit stack.
 That said, be sure to take on only one new habit at a time and don’t put anything into your morning routine that you hate so much that it encourages prolonged snoozing.